timeplus-io/github_liveview/README.md

 TIMEPLUS_TOKEN="eyJhbGciOiJSUzI1NiIsInR5cCI6Ik.."
 ```

-Run with `streamlit run streamlit_app.py ` to show the full dashboard.
-You can also `streamlit run liveview.py  `  or `streamlit run repos_to_follow.py `
+Run with `streamlit run streamlit_app.py` to show the full dashboard.
+You can also run `streamlit run liveview.py  `  or `streamlit run repos_to_follow.py `